Sodo: Education

 Established in 2007, Wolaita Sodo University (WSU) is a non-profit public higher education institution located in Sodo.
 WSU offers courses and programs leading to officially recognized higher education degrees in several areas of study.
 The university has campuses in different areas, including Dawuro Tarcha Campus.
-The city has numerous secondary schools of which the prominent ones are Wolaita Sodo Secondary & preparatory school and Wolita Liqa School.
+The city has numerous secondary schools of which the prominent ones are Wolaita Sodo Secondary & preparatory school, Bogale Walelu Secondary and Preparatory School and Wolaita Liqa School.